How To Paint Faux Terracotta Pumpkins

 - mixing spoon and container (plastic or glass will work great)

-I used the same leftover paint colors from my Christmas ornament project.
 This project didn’t cost me anything since I had everything on hand.
 You can buy color samples for cheap in small containers at most home improvement stores.
 Or simply use latex craft paint.

 Colors used to paint the terracotta pumpkins